 16. Or Try Using Memrise Decks

-If you are wanting to focus on vocabulary, Memrise is definitely the place to go!
+If you want to focus on vocabulary, Memrise is definitely the place to go!
 After signing up, you can search the courses for ones that are specifically for Duolingo.

 These decks include all the vocabulary used on Duolingo.